Marine Radio in Tasmania

 • MAYDAY (Vessel name spoken once)

-• MY POSITION IS (Latitude and Longitude or True bearing and Distance from a charted feature)
+• MY POSITION IS (Latitude and Longitude or True bearing and Distance from a charted feature.
+Be careful to clearly identify a geographical location as there are numerous places with the same of similar name.)

 • NATURE OF DISTRESS e.g. sinking, on fire, etc